koneal2013/freshstock/README.md

 # FreshStock
 ## Introduction

-FreshStock is a RESTful API server written in Go that uses the net/http package.
+FreshStock is a RESTful API server written in Go that uses [Gin-gonic's Gin](https://github.com/gin-gonic/gin) web framework.
 It provides endpoints for managing produce inventory.

 ## Prerequisites